A Vintage Valentine

 Silver screen star, Veronica Lake was known in the 1940s for her long hair and loose curls.
 Her iconic choice to favor long hair inspired many girls to keep their hair long instead of chopping it off during the 40s.

-Veronica Lake This Gun For Hire 350x453 long hair - A Vintage Valentine
+Veronica Lake This Gun For Hire 350x453 long hair - Evergreen Vintage Makeup and Hair Trends

 5. The Vintage Twirl Or Swirl